-For more than 20 years, red wine and heart health have been walking hand in hand, as supposedly red wine protects you from “bad” cholesterol, artery damage and other heart diseases.
-How much fact really is behind these claims?
+How good is red wine really for your health?
+For more than 20 years, red wine and heart health have been walking hand in hand, as red wine supposedly protects you from “bad” cholesterol, artery damage and other heart diseases.

-Stupid question, you might think.
-Everybody knows what red wine is: a red liquid made from grapes, with a moderate amount of alcohol in it, sometimes sold for ridiculous prices to people who will then tell you that there is as taste of “raspberry on the palate” and some “freshly mown grass” in the “finish”.
+Everybody knows what red wine is: a red liquid made from grapes, with a moderate amount of alcohol in it, sometimes sold for ridiculous prices to people who will tell you that there is as taste of “raspberry on the palate” and some “freshly mown grass” in the “finish.”
 I’m not making this up.

 The “French Paradox”